top of page

 At this point, you may be thinking: "Hey, this makes sense.
 But I have more than one factor impacting my job decision.
 How do I use Bayesian Inference in this situation?"
 First, it makes perfect sense you have more than one factor impacting any decision.
 Most people do.
 Also, those factors are both objectively and judgmentally informed.
 Economists call these factors "preferences" that roll up to your overall "utility" for the benefit you receive.
 The simple answer is to use the app.
 It applies Bayesian Inference for our dynamic, diverse multiple criteria. [ix]

 A third frequently asked question includes: “My current company is in fine shape, there is not economic trouble on the horizon that I know of.
 However, I am more of a climber.
 I want to accelerate my upward mobility - both in responsibility and compensation.
 How does Bayes help?!”
 This Bayesian framework works great.
 Understanding your current job plus other job alternatives in the context of your benefit preferences is essential.
-If there are other companies that better support your climbing and compensation preferences, then you should seriously consider.
-That article suggested in the conclusion, plus the supporting smartphone tools, will help you “get Bayesian” with your career climbing preferences.
+If there are other companies that better support your climbing and compensation preferences, then you should seriously consider them.
+That article suggested in the conclusion, plus the supporting smartphone tools will help you “get Bayesian” with your career climbing preferences.

 6. Conclusion

 A practical application of Bayesian Inference is demonstrated.
 It was shown that, with not much additional effort, one can use Bayesian Inference to accurately disaggregate the testing of an existing belief with new evidence.
 The essential point is that existing beliefs can and should be updated by using a transformational process that reduces your decision factors into discrete, analyzable subparts.
 By regularly evaluating our priors, we can minimize the impact of belief inertia and other cognitive biases inappropriately impacting our decision process.
 We achieve decision accuracy and conviction in our decision confidence by using a proven decision process.
-About Dr. Sapolky's suggestion that the world is "determined," this approach helps you to be successful no matter the impact of the many past influences on your life.
-The future is your playing field!
+While the determinists suggest we have little control over our future, this Bayesian-inspired approach helps you to be successful no matter the impact of the many past influences on your life.

 Please follow the next link to the model used in this article.